-Students whose initial Home Language Survey indicates that a language other than English is spoken will be assessed on the ELPAC test within the first 30 days of school annually.
+Students whose initial Home Language Survey indicates that a language other than English is spoken will be assessed on the ELPAC test within the first 30 days of school.
 ELPAC testing is considered to be one of the state's standardized tests; therefore, accommodations/modifications provided in the IEP for any standardized test will apply.
-SpEd students with an existing EL classification will be assessed annually.
-If a student is slated to take the ELPAC test, who also would qualify for the CAA, the Special Education Director will be notified so that we can evaluate the need for the Alternate ELPAC.
+SPED students with an existing EL classification will be assessed annually.
+If the IEP team determines that a student will participate in the California Alternate Assessment (CAA), the team must also determine whether the student qualifies for the Alternate ELPAC.